Harp seal: Reproduction and development

-Population and Distribution
+Population and distribution

 Global harp seal population estimates total around 4.5 million individuals.
 Due to their dependence on pack ice for breeding, the harp seal range is restricted to areas where pack ice forms seasonally.
 The western North Atlantic stock or population, which is the largest, is located off eastern Canada.
 This population is further divided into two separate "herds" based on the breeding location.
-The Front "herd" breeds off the coast of Labrador and Newfoundland, and the Gulf herd breeds near the Magdalen Islands in the middle of the Gulf of St. Lawrence.
+The Front herd breeds off the coast of Labrador and Newfoundland, and the Gulf herd breeds near the Magdalen Islands in the middle of the Gulf of St. Lawrence.
 A second stock breeds on the "West Ice" off eastern Greenland.
-A third stock breeds on the "East Ice" in the White Sea, which is off the north coast of Russia below the Barents ea.
+A third stock breeds on the "East Ice" in the White Sea, which is off the north coast of Russia below the Barents Sea.
 Breeding occurs between mid-February and April, and varies somewhat for each stock.
 The three stocks are allopatric and do not interbreed.
+Some individuals from the Greenland Sea sub-population have been observed to forage in the Barents Sea alongside the White Sea sub-population during late summer and fall.

-The number of pups born in the traditional pupping area of the southern Gulf of St. Lawrence was greatly reduced, with an estimated pup production of only 18,300 (95% CI, 15,400-21,200 rounded to the nearest hundred).
-Another 13,600 (95% CI, 7,700-19,500) pups were born in the northern Gulf.
-An estimated 714,600 (95% CI, 538,800-890,400) pups were born off the northeastern coast of Newfoundland (Front); accounting for 96% of all pupping in 2017.
-Combining the estimates from all areas resulted in an estimated total pup production of 746,500 (95% CI, 570,300-922,700).
+As of 2017 the number of pups born in the traditional pupping area of the southern Gulf of St. Lawrence was greatly reduced, with an estimated pup production of only 18,300 (95% confidence interval (CI), 15,400–21,200 rounded to the nearest hundred).
+Another 13,600 (95% CI, 7,700–19,500) pups were born in the northern Gulf.
+An estimated 714,600 (95% CI, 538,800–890,400) pups were born off the northeastern coast of Newfoundland (Front); accounting for 96% of all pupping.
+Combining the estimates from all areas resulted in an estimated total pup production of 746,500 (95% CI, 570,300–922,700).